Thyroid Lymphoma

 Sakorafas GH, Kokkoris P, Farley DR. Primary thyroid lymphoma: diagnostic and therapeutic dilemmas.
 Surg Oncol.
 2010 Dec;19(4):e124-9.

-M. Alzouebi1, J. Goepel, J. Horsman1 and B. Hancock.
-Primary thyroid lymphoma: The 40 year experience of a UK lymphoma treatment centre.
+M. Alzouebi1, J. Goepel, J. Horsman1, and B. Hancock.
+Primary thyroid lymphoma: The 40-year experience of a UK lymphoma treatment centre.
 International Journal of Oncology 40: 2075-2080, 2012